Traffic and construction updates - Route I-195 to Route 18 interchange rehabilitation in New Bedford

 How will this affect you?

-To enable these operations, I-195 westbound Exit 26 to Route 18 southbound (Ramp C), and the I-195 westbound on-ramp from Route 18 (Ramp D) will close to traffic on September 8 and will remain closed until the summer of 2027.
-Detours will be in place for trucks and large vehicles on I-195.
+To enable these operations, I-195 westbound Exit 26 to Route 18 southbound (Ramp C), and the I-195 westbound on-ramp from Route 18 (Ramp D) have closed to traffic on September 8 and will remain closed until the summer of 2027.
+Detours are in place for trucks and large vehicles on I-195.
 Personal vehicles can continue to use local roads during ramp closures.

-Additionally, temporary, short-term roadway impacts and detours will be in place as needed on the routes listed below on various evenings.
+Additionally, temporary, short-term roadway impacts and detours are in place as needed on the routes listed below on various evenings.

 The full description of the detour routes can be found by clicking each link.